SincVAE: A new semi-supervised approach to improve anomaly detection on EEG data using SincNet and variational autoencoder: Results

 \subsection{The Bonn Dataset}

-The results of the seizure detection for both declared comparisons, i.e. Set A vs Set E and Set B vs Set E, will be discussed.
+The results of the seizure detection for both declared comparisons, i.e. Set A vs Set E and Set B vs Set E, will be discussed in this subsection.
 In both scenarios, the test set includes 2760 samples, which exhibits a significant imbalance with 460 samples labeled as non-seizure and 2300 labeled as seizure.
-This disparity was taken in account during the evaluations.
+This imbalance was taken in account during the evaluations.

-Figure \ref{fig:bonn_error_distribution_setA} shows the MSE distributions for the seizure data (top-left) and non-seizure data from (top-right) in the test sets, as well as for the validation data (bottom), comparing both the VAE and SincVAE models.
-The summary statistics for these MSE distributions are detailed in Table \ref{table:bonn_statistics_setA}.

-It is observed that, on non-seizure test data, the SincVAE model exhibits a mean MSE of $0.208 \pm 0.121$, while the VAE shows a slightly lower mean MSE of $0.137 \pm 0.064$.
-Both results align with the statistics from the validation set.

-Conversely, on the seizure test data, SincVAE shows a mean MSE of $43.149 \pm 42.930$, indicating significant variability among cases, whereas VAE presents a lower mean MSE of $10.663 \pm 15.315$.
+Figure \ref{fig:bonn_error_distribution_setA} shows the MSE distributions for the seizure test data (top-left), non-seizure test data (top-right), and the validation data (bottom), comparing the performance of the VAE (orange) and SincVAE (blue) models.
+Both models produce right-skewed distributions, consistent with the optimization process focused on minimizing reconstruction error.
+For the non-seizure test data, the models exhibit similar performance, with the VAE showing a slightly lower mode.
+This behavior aligns with the distribution observed in the validation set, demonstrating the models' effectiveness in detecting non-seizure patterns.
+However, on the seizure data, the VAE model demonstrates better reconstruction performance, while the SincVAE model exhibits higher variability, evident through its pronounced right tail and elevated reconstruction errors.
 SincVAE's larger discrepancy between its seizure and non-seizure MSE values could indicate a better distinction between the seizure and non-seizure conditions, which could ease the threshold-based classification.
 In contrast, the narrower MSE range of VAE could make this differentiation more challenging.
-Similar conclusions can be drawn on Set B (see Figure \ref{fig:bonn_error_distribution_setB} and Table \ref{table:bonn_statistics_setB}).
+Similar conclusions can be drawn on Set B (see Figure \ref{fig:bonn_error_distribution_setB}).